 Whenever I make one of my recipes with mascarpone cheese, like my No Bake Black Forest Tiramisu or my Raspberry Tiramisu Cutie Pies, I always have leftovers.
 This recipe gets two birds with one stone because it uses up both my leftover mascarpone cheese and leftover ham!
 I recently made My carrot cake doughnut muffins for a potluck and only used a very small amount of mascarpone, so this was the perfect recipe to use up the rest.
 Mascarpone cheese freezes really well, so I just left it in the freezer until I was ready to make this!

 So I guess the moral of the story is that you can only do so much with bologna, so stick to bologna sandwiches.
-But if you are looking for healthy leftover ham recipes, you can go waaay beyond sandwiches, starting with this delicious ham and pea pasta!
+But if you are looking for healthy ham recipes that you can make into a delicious meal, you can go waaay beyond ham soups and ham sandwiches, starting with this delicious ham and pea pasta!

-If you like this recipe, PIN IT for later!~ And follow my Pinterest Board "Leftovers Reinvented" for more leftover ideas!
+Follow my Pinterest Board "Leftovers Reinvented" for more leftover recipe ideas!

 - 1 375 g - box of pasta (spiral, rigatoni, fusilli etc)

 - 2 cups leftover ham, chopped into ½ inch cubes

 - 1 teaspoon chicken bouillon base (powder)

 - 1 28 oz - can diced tomatoes and juices 798 mls

 - 1 ½ teaspoon minced garlic